Measures and their random reals: Randomness and Transformations of Measures

-The simple idea to prove (1) is to identify Cantor space with the unit interval $[0,1]$ and define $f(x) = \mu[0,x]$, that is, to let $f$ equal the distribution function of $\mu$.
+The simple idea to prove (1) is to identify Cantor space with the unit interval $[0,1]$ and define $f(x) = \mu([0,x])$, that is, to let $f$ equal the distribution function of $\mu$.

 To prove Theorem \ref{rand:thm_propalgequiv}, Levin showed that this idea works in the effective case, too.
 Furthermore, one can even deal with the presence of atoms, as long as the measure is computable.
 Roughly speaking, a computable transformation transforms a computable measure into another computable measure.
-At the same time, a computable transformation should not affect randomness properties, so a sequence random with respect to some measure should, when transformed by a computable mapping, be random with respect to the transformed measure.
-This is the fundamental \emph{conservation of randomness} property.
+At the same time, a computable transformation will preserve randomness in the sense that a real random with respect to $\mu$, when transformed by a computable mapping, is random with respect to the image measure of $\mu$.

-In the following we will use (relativized) conservation of randomness to transform Lebesgue measure to render a given real random.
+In the following, we will use a (relativized) transformation of Lebesgue measure to render a given real random.